njang/textTwist/README.md

 ## Bonus features

-* Every word that is revealed has a url tag to display the definition of that word.
+* Every word that is revealed comes with a popover display the definition of that word.
 * Hint: show some letters in the correct position and highlighted?
 * Make the game playable on a touch screen interface without a physical keyboard.
+(Touch a letter to move it to the guess box?
+Touching a letter in guessbox removes it?)